 Cancer kills nearly a third of us.
-We spend £5 per person per year looking for a cure.
+We spend less than £5 per person per year looking for a cure.

 Energy costs us £2200 each per year.
 We invest around £10 per person per year in energy research.